pentestpartners/mykali/README.md

 ## Configuration

 The idea here is you have a google drive/dropbox/git/whatever repository with your dotfiles etc. and a **config.json**.
-On a fresh build you can then grab that repository, clnoe this tool and then run it, pointing at that directory and it will configure the Kali box accordingly.
+On a fresh build you can then grab that repository, clone this tool and then run it, pointing at that directory and it will configure the Kali box accordingly.

 The **config.json** is broken down into multiple sections **which are applied in the following order**: